gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is pleased to bring you Gradle 2.11.
 This release delivers significant improvements to the new [software model](userguide/software_model.html), together with improvements to IDE integration and continuous build.

 The software model is the future of Gradle.
-Support for native languages and Play Framework already build on top of the core software model, and we are working intensively to bring full Java support.
-With this release, the new Java plugins support testing with JUnit and became smarter in compile avoidance.
-While developing our Java support we continue to invest in the software model infrastructure, meaning that support for developing plugins with the new software model also got better.
+The core software model is the basis of the native language and Play framework support in Gradle, and we are working intensively to bring full Java support.
+With this release, the new Java plugins support testing with JUnit and do a better job in compile avoidance.
+As well as developing our Java support, we continue to invest in the software model infrastructure, so support for developing any plugin with the new software model also got better.

-Existing Java projects will also benefit from this release.
+Existing Java projects also benefit from Gradle 2.11.
 Improved IDE integration means that developing a Gradle project in IntelliJ IDEA or Eclipse is even better, with fewer tweaks to the IDE configuration required.
 These improvements encompass both the generated project files and the [Tooling API](userguide/embedding.html) used by IDEs to import Gradle projects.

 By detecting changes that occur during build execution, [Continuous build](userguide/continuous_build.html) has become more dependable.
-We encourage users to try out this cool feature, which enhances the development experience in Gradle.
+We encourage users to try out this cool feature, which can really enhance the development experience with Gradle.

 No Gradle release would be complete without contributions from the wonderful Gradle community.
-This release includes several improvements and fixes from community, including support for:
+In this release, these include:

 - Controlling TestNG execution order with the [Java plugin](userguide/java_plugin.html)
 - Specifying different test frameworks for a generated Java project using the [Build Init plugin](userguide/build_init_plugin.html)
 - Specifying the Java default imports for a Twirl source set when developing with the [Play plugin](userguide/play_plugin.html)
 - Publishing 'exclude' information to Ivy files using [ivy-publish](userguide/publishing_ivy.html)

+The full list of contributions is below.

 ## New and noteworthy

 Here are the new features introduced in this Gradle release.

-### Software model improvements

-#### Better support for developing plugins with the Software Model with managed source set types
+### Better support for developing plugins with the Software Model

+#### Plugins can use managed types for custom source set types

 The `LanguageSourceSet` type can now be extended via `@Managed` subtypes, allowing for declaration of `@Managed` source sets without having to provide a default implementation.